He Stole the Gutenberg Bible, Then Became Porn’s Weirdest Star

 He pleaded not guilty on August 29 and awaited his trial, where if convicted he’d face a maximum sentence of 20 years.
 Before that, though, he was transferred from Cambridge Hospital to the Boston State Mental Hospital, and a psychological evaluation was ordered.
 He convalesced slowly, delaying his hearing on three separate occasions.
 Finally, his trial was scheduled for December 3.

-That day, Aras entered the courtroom on crutches, according to Roger Stoddard, Harvard’s rare book curator.
+That day, Aras entered the courtroom on crutches, according to Stoddard.
 “He didn’t say anything.
 He was just kind of a withered person.
 Obviously he’d been shaken by this… It’s a long fall out that window.”

 No sooner had the trial begun than it was halted to allow for a huddled meeting between the prosecutor, defense attorney, psychiatrist, and judge.
 And then, just like that, the judge dismissed the charges on a finding of no probable cause due to mental illness, based in large part on the recommendation of a mental evaluation submitted by the State Hospital.
 “The ruling meant that Aras lacked the mental capacity to commit the crime," his attorney told reporters.